Photovoltaic Lifetime Project

 A 10-row single-axis tracked system was installed at NREL in 2018–2019.
 The site supports three PV Lifetime systems: 20 modules each of Mission Solar MSE360SQ6S (Mono-PERC), Sunpreme Maxima HxB 400 (bifacial HJT), and Prism Solar Bi72 (bifacial PERC).
 The systems are grid-tied through SolarEdge SE20k inverters and utilize module-level power optimization to identify rear irradiance mismatch throughout the system.

 PV module baseline data were taken in early 2019, with modules installed March 2019.
-A subset of data will be made available publicly.
+Data is available publicly through the DuraMAT Data Hub.

 Publications